Chances are you’ve never heard of it.

 The last St Leger left the property in 1969, but the stunning parkland, designed by the famous English landscape architect Capability Brown, remains to this day.

-Visitors can wander the ornamental gardens and avenues of mature trees and spot Killarney Red Deer, Sika and Fallow, which roam the park.
+Visitors can wander the ornamental gardens and avenues of mature trees and spot Killarney Red Deer, Sika and Fallow, which roam the park, before stopping for a bite in the lovely Tea Rooms.

-There’s a playground for kids to enjoy and well-behaved dogs are welcome in the park too.
+There’s a playground for kids to enjoy and well-behaved dogs are welcome in the park too, so it’s the perfect location for a bit of exercise this weekend.